aprax/a2b/README.md

 # a2bt

-Shows an ascii tree in the terminal or outputs to JSON when given an array representing a binary tree.
+Prints an ASCII representation of a binary tree.

 ## Install